Jort van der Sande

-Jort van der Sande (born 25 January 1996) is a professional footballer who plays as a forward for club Cambuur.
-Born in the Netherlands, he represents Bonaire internationally.
+Jort van der Sande (born 25 January 1996) is a professional footballer who plays as a forward for Super League club Bali United.
+Born in the Netherlands, he represents the Bonaire national team.

 Club career

 FC Den Bosch

 Van der Sande joined the youth academy of FC Den Bosch at age 10.
 He made his professional debut in the Eerste Divisie for the club on 15 August 2014 in a match against VVV-Venlo.
 He scored his first goal for the club on 6 February 2015 away against RKC Waalwijk, which ended in a 3–0 away win.
 Van der Sande scored the final goal in the match, after an assist from Alexander Mols.
 Van der Sande signed a contract extension with FC Den Bosch in March 2017, which would keep him at the club until 30 June 2019.
 He finished his stint with FC Den Bosch with 104 league appearances in which he scored 21 goals and made 11 assists.
 He also appeared for the reserve team, Jong FC Den Bosch, playing in the Derde Divisie and Hoofdklasse.